CheRongtian/Hybrid_Blockchain_for_Retails/Code/PublicChain/README.md

 Open `http://127.0.0.1:8084/` to display one QR Code for the active published Snapshot.
 Scanning it opens the verification result section on the customer service at `http://127.0.0.1:8082/`; the normal customer page remains available at the same address for full route and evidence details.
+The QR display page itself contains only the QR image.

 The QR display page loads the current active Snapshot QR Code from the PublicChain service and refreshes it automatically.
 The QR link remains locked to its Snapshot ID, so a route edit or a newer published Snapshot shows the old link as inactive.
-A scanned QR link uses the verification-only customer view; it shows the Verification Result, a compact selectable route overview, and the selected stage details.
+A scanned QR link uses the verification-only customer view; it shows the Verification Result, a compact selectable route overview with numbered stages, and the selected stage details.
 Public evidence and technical verification details stay hidden from the QR view.
+The normal customer page continues to show the full route and public evidence.
 The customer page listens to the private control server's server-sent event stream and updates this state without a full page refresh.